PixarAnimationStudios/OpenSubdiv/documentation/hbr_overview.rst

 | k_InterpolateBoundaryAlwaysSharp   |
 +------------------------------------+

-This enum is shared for both `vertex and face-varying interpolation
-<subdivision_surfaces.html#boundary-interpolation>`__, with the following
+This enum is shared for both vertex and face-varying interpolation, with the following distinctions:
-distinctions:

     - vertex boundaries:
         - the *BoundaryNone* rule skips all boundary vertices (results are ''undefined'')